Erdal Kızılçay: Work with David Bowie

 The two recorded together again on Bowie's album The Buddha of Suburbia (1993).
 They spent the middle of 1993 at Mountain Studios in Switzerland, taking about three weeks to write, record and mix the album, for which many of the songs Kızılçay was the sole instrumentalist.
 Kızılçay also received a producer's credit on several songs from the album.

 In 1994, Kızılçay joined other musicians including Brian Eno, Reeves Gabrels, Carlos Alomar, Mike Garson and Sterling Campbell in the creation of Bowie's album Outside (1995).
+During the sessions, Bowie and Eno used experimental techniques previously utilised during the Berlin Trilogy, such as the latter's Oblique Strategies cards – "part-fortune cookie, part-Monopoly 'Chance' cards" intended to spark creative ideas.
+Each one contained a written character, such as "You are the disgruntled member of a South African rock band.
+Play the notes that were suppressed."
+Kızılçay was reportedly opposed to the use of these cards at first, finding them confusing and useless.
+He later complained about Eno's methods to the biographer Marc Spitz, stating "he cannot even play four bars ...[nor] play two harmonies together. [...]
+I don't know how he became so famous."

 After 1995, the relationship between the two fell apart, with Kızılçay later saying that Bowie "changed his way of being with me at the end of the recording of Outside.
 I don't even know why, for what reason."
 Bowie removed "Too Dizzy" from later re-issues of Never Let Me Down.
 Kızılçay said he was upset, and said that "from now on I don't think I would wish to work again with David Bowie."
 After Bowie died in 2016, his 1987 album Never Let Me Down was re-engineered and partly re-recorded and released as Never Let Me Down 2018 (2018).
 Kızılçay was unhappy with the new song arrangements and threatened a lawsuit as a result.